Arch881010/data-untrusted/README.md

 ## Change Logs

+v1.0.1 NOTE: Abandon Packageable since it would be hard to do.
+-Way to host by youtself: Clone/Download this repository.
+-Open in VS Code (Visual Studio Code) {No idea if any other editors work.}
+-Get an extension named "Live Server".
+-Run the live server.

 v1.0.1 - Classes updated and completed for actions.
 Out of things to add so time to create a packageable version of this website instead.

 v1.0.0 - All skills added.
 Set up GitHub basics.